michelcrypt4d4mus/pdfalyzer/README.md

 Even if you don't configure your own `.pdfalyzer` file you may still glean some insight from reading the descriptions of the various variables in [`.pdfalyzer.example`](.pdfalyzer.example); there's a little more exposition there than in the output of `pdfalyze -h`.

 ### Guarantees
-Warnings will be printed if any PDF object ID between 1 and the `/Size` reported by the PDF itself could not be successfully placed in the tree.
-If you do not get any warnings then all[^2] of the inner PDF objects should be seen in the output.
+If any PDF object ID between 1 and the `/Size` reported by the PDF itself could not be successfully placed in the tree warnings will be printed and the `pdfalyze` command will return an error code (1, specifically) to the shell.
+If you do not get any warnings and/or `pdfalyze` returns success then all[^2] of the inner PDF objects should be seen in the output.

 ## Example Malicious PDF Investigation
 [BUFFERZONE Team](https://bufferzonesecurity.com) posted [an excellent example](https://bufferzonesecurity.com/the-beginners-guide-to-adobe-pdf-malware-reverse-engineering-part-1/) of how one might use The Pdfalyzer in tandem with [Didier Stevens' PDF tools](#installing-didier-stevenss-pdf-analysis-tools) to investigate a potentially malicious PDF (archived in [the `doc/` dir in this repo](./doc/) if the link rots).